grid reference TL 936 618

 Hessett Five Bells

 The Street, IP30 9AX

 The pub has been closed for some time and is understood to be undergoing renovation work with a view to reopening.
 There are, however, concerns locally that this may not come to fruition.
 When visited in March 2018, it appeared from the state of the site that all work has probably ground to a halt.
 This doesn't bode well for the pub's future.

-Close to the A14 (Beyton junction) but off the beaten track, in the centre of this pretty village and opposite the Norman church, the heavily timbered Bells is a cosy pub.
+Not far from the A14 (Beyton junction) but off the beaten track in the centre of this pretty village and opposite the Norman church, the heavily timbered Bells is a cosy pub.
 Two bars either side of the entrance lobby have log fires in large fireplaces.
 The massive Tudor brick post holding the sign above the entrance is said to be all that remains of the entry to a long demolished stately home.
 A record of landlords back to 1753 is framed in the bar.

 The building was constructed in several phases in the 16th and 17th centuries.